 Amazon EC2 provides a number of powerful features for building scalable, failure resilient, enterprise class applications.

 Amazon Elastic Block Store (EBS) offers persistent storage for Amazon EC2 instances.
 Amazon EBS volumes are network-attached, and persist independently from the life of an instance.
 Amazon EBS volumes are highly available, highly reliable volumes that can be leveraged as an Amazon EC2 instance’s boot partition or attached to a running Amazon EC2 instance as a standard block device.
 When used as a boot partition, Amazon EC2 instances can be stopped and subsequently restarted, enabling you to only pay for the storage resources used while maintaining your instance’s state.
 Amazon EBS volumes offer greatly improved durability over local Amazon EC2 instance stores, as Amazon EBS volumes are automatically replicated on the backend (in a single Availability Zone).
 For those wanting even more durability, Amazon EBS provides the ability to create point-in-time consistent snapshots of your volumes that are then stored in Amazon S3, and automatically replicated across multiple Availability Zones.
 These snapshots can be used as the starting point for new Amazon EBS volumes, and can protect your data for long term durability.
 You can also easily share these snapshots with co-workers and other AWS developers.
-Amazon EBS provides three volume types to best meet the needs of your workloads: General Purpose (SSD), Provisioned IOPS (SSD), and Magnetic.
-General Purpose (SSD) is the new, SSD-backed, general purpose EBS volume type that we recommend as the default choice for customers.
-General Purpose (SSD) volumes are suitable for a broad range of workloads, including small to medium sized databases, development and test environments, and boot volumes.
-Provisioned IOPS (SSD) volumes offer storage with consistent and low-latency performance, and are designed for I/O intensive applications such as large relational or NoSQL databases.
-Magnetic volumes provide the lowest cost per gigabyte of all EBS volume types.
-Magnetic volumes are ideal for workloads where data is accessed infrequently, and applications where the lowest storage cost is important.
+Amazon EBS provides four current generation volume types to best meet the needs of your workloads: Provisioned IOPS (SSD), General Purpose (SSD), Throughput Optimized (HDD), and Cold (HDD).
+Provisioned IOPS (SSD) are SSD-backed volumes and offer storage with consistent and low-latency performance, and are designed for I/O intensive applications such as large relational or NoSQL databases.
+General Purpose (SSD) are general purpose volume types suitable for a broad range of workloads, including small to medium sized databases, development and test environments, and boot volumes.
+Throughput Optimized (HDD) are HDD-backed volumes, best used for frequently accessed, throughput intensive workloads.
+Cold (HDD) volumes provide the lowest cost per gigabyte of the EBS volume types and are ideal for workloads where data is accessed infrequently.
 See Amazon Elastic Block Store for more details.

 For an additional, low, hourly fee, customers can launch selected Amazon EC2 instances types as EBS-optimized instances.
 For C4, M4, P2, and D2 instances, this feature is enabled by default at no additional cost.
 EBS-optimized instances enable EC2 instances to fully use the IOPS provisioned on an EBS volume.
 EBS-optimized instances deliver dedicated throughput between Amazon EC2 and Amazon EBS, with options between 500 and 4,000 Megabits per second (Mbps) depending on the instance type used.
 The dedicated throughput minimizes contention between Amazon EBS I/O and other traffic from your EC2 instance, providing the best performance for your EBS volumes.
 EBS-optimized instances are designed for use with both Standard and Provisioned IOPS Amazon EBS volumes.
 When attached to EBS-optimized instances, Provisioned IOPS volumes can achieve single digit millisecond latencies and are designed to deliver within 10% of the provisioned IOPS performance 99.9% of the time.
 We recommend using Provisioned IOPS volumes with EBS-optimized instances or instances that support cluster networking for applications with high storage I/O requirements.
 For more information about the instance types that can be launched as EBS-Optimized instances, see Amazon EC2 Instance Types.